 If you're trying to raise a child who's a strong reader and writer (and aren't we all?!), you might benefit from some quick language refreshers yourself.
 We totally get it.
-Some of the nuances of the English language -- homophones in particular -- are enough to make a person go batty.
+Some of the nuances of the English language — homophones in particular — are enough to make a person go batty.
+(This grammar manual can help your child and, ahem, you too!)

 Use affect to indicate influence: The medicine did not affect her the way the doctor had hoped.